Research Case Studies

 The Environmental influences on Children’s Health Outcomes (ECHO) program is a longitudinal research endeavor supported by the NIH with a mission to enhance the health of children for generations to come.
 There are several PROMIS and NIH Toolbox updates underway as part of this effort including:

-- Development of PROMIS parent proxy measures for children under 5 years of age for constructs such as global health and well-being, physical activity, depression, anxiety, and anger
+- Development of PROMIS Early Childhood Parent-Report measures for children ages 1 to 5 years old for constructs such as global health, physical activity, depressive symptoms, anxiety, irritability, curiosity, persistence, positive affect, sleep, and social relationships.

-- Development of Data Quality Indices through secondary data analysis of PROMIS and NIH Toolbox data, and subsequently development of a cognitive screener to be used a priori to assess self-report capacity
+- Development of Data Quality Indices through secondary data analysis of PROMIS and NIH Toolbox data, and subsequently development of a cognitive screener for use to assess self-report capacity.

 Symptoms and Function in People with Rheumatoid Arthritis